ejob-ai/Concillio/README.md

 ---

+### Preview validation
+This commit is used to validate preview deploy + Access login + JUnit artifacts.
+Tag: `preview-validation-2025-09-26`

 ## Limitations & Media Generation Policy

 This project runs on Cloudflare Pages/Workers (edge runtime).
 Certain capabilities are intentionally disabled here: